 Children’s Braces

-Orthodontic treatment for children is focused on early skeletal and dental problems.
-Examples are small upper jaw, openbite becasue of thumb sucking habit, or crossbite (bad bite).
+Orthodontists focus on early skeletal and dental problems when treating children.
+Orthodontic treatment can fix issues like a small upper jaw, openbite from thumb sucking, or crossbite (bad bite).

 Different kind of braces are used for children.
 Pediatric dentist are great in identifying some of the early misalignment.
-Different types of braces, archwires and clear plastic aligners can be used for an orthodontic treatment plan.
+Orthodontists can use different types of braces, archwires, and clear plastic aligners for an orthodontic treatment plan.
 Dental insurances partially covers the payment plans for metal brackets or other kinds of braces.

 What exactly is Phase I of Two-Phased Braces Treatment for Kids?

 Phase I treatment for kids is a highly specific limited orthodontic treatment.
-It often lasts one year and focuses on fixing a child’s skeletal problem, on eliminating habits, or on reducing dental crowding.
+Braces typically last for one year.
+They can help fix a child’s teeth, eliminate bad habits, and improve crowded teeth.
 Retainers will hold the teeth in place after this phase of treatment.

-We at PORTH take a conservative approach to phase I orthodontic treatment for kids transitioning from their baby teeth to adult teeth.
+At PORTH, we take a careful approach to treating kids as they move from baby teeth to adult teeth.

 expander-Porth-Sammamish